DB-FGA-Net: Dual Backbone Frequency Gated Attention Network for Multi-Class Brain Tumor Classification with Grad-CAM Interpretability: Proposed Methodology

 The overall workflow of the proposed brain tumor classification framework is illustrated in Figure~\ref{fig:workflow}.
 The aim is to develop a model that not only accurately classifies tumors but also localizes the tumor area.
 We have trained the model on a variety of classes; the 4-class dataset has three tumor classes and one no-tumor class, the 3-class dataset has only the three tumor classes and the 2-class dataset has tumor and no-tumor class.
 We trained and tested on the primary dataset.
 Before training the train subset was split in train and validation subsets and then resized and normalized.
 It was then trained on the datasets with a variety of class numbers.
 The trained models was tested on the secondary dataset to ensure the generality of the model.
 We also did 5 fold cross-validation to ensure that the result was not coincidental rather a solid outcome.
-The model was further evaluated on several metrics and most importantly, the Grad-CAM visualization was done to check it the model is able to make decisions on the actual tumor area.

-Now for the model, we first trained on a few base models such as VGG16, VGG19, MobileNetV2 and Xception.
+The model was further evaluated on several metrics and most importantly, the Grad-CAM visualization was done to check it the model is able to make decisions on the actual tumor area. \\ Now for the model, we first trained on a few base models such as VGG16, VGG19, MobileNetV2 and Xception.
 Then these same models with FGA (Frequency Gated Attention) block.
 The dual backbone FGA attention model has surpassed our other models in performance as well as in highlighting the tumor area.
-The model was deployed through a GUI built in Python using Tkinter, TensorFlow, OpenCV, and Pillow libraries, which provides an interactive platform for uploading MRI scans, viewing predictions, and observing Grad-CAM-based tumor localization.
+The model was deployed through a GUI built in Python using Tkinter, TensorFlow, OpenCV, and Pillow libraries, which provides an interactive platform for uploading MRI scans, viewing predictions, and observing Grad-CAM-based tumor localization. \\